Gbouna/Web_Application_Development_Guide/README.md

 ## Steps

-Go to the ``Development guide folder`` and read the development guide to understand the development process.
+Go to the ``Development-guide`` folder and read the development guide to understand the development process.